daattali/beautiful-jekyll/policies.md

 A late submission is defined as any work, including quizzes, submitted after the deadline.
 For a late submission, the student will receive a 50% scaling of their grade for the first occurrence, and will receive a grade of 0 for subsequent occurrences.

-Update: for the **2020-21 cohort only**, due to the challenges of starting the program online, we will use the following alternate policy: for a late submission, the student will receive a 75% scaling of their grade for the first occurrence, 50% scaling of their grade for the second occurrence, and will receive a grade of 0 for subsequent occurrences.
+Update: for the **2020-21 cohort only**, due to the challenges of starting the program online, we will use the following alternate policy: for a late submission, the student will receive a 75% scaling of their grade for the first occurrence, 50% scaling of their grade for the second to fifth occurrences, and will receive a grade of 0 for subsequent occurrences.

 ### Re-grading